Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains: Problem Definition

 Products are non-perishable and provided in discrete quantities.
 Additionally, we assume that each warehouse is legally obligated to fulfill all the submitted orders.
 Consequently, if an order for a certain time step exceeds the corresponding stock level, a penalty cost per unsatisfied unit is applied (the penalty cost for product type $i$ is obtained by multiplying the penalty coefficient $z_{i}^{P}$ by the sale price value $p_{i}$).
 Unsatisfied orders are maintained over time, and we design them as a negative stock level (which corresponds to \textit{backordering}); this also implies that when the penalty coefficient is particularly high (e.g., $z_{i}^{P} \geq 1$), the agent may not be able to generate a positive profit if it causes backlog orders.
 Consequently, it should prefer a policy that leads to accumulating stocks in advance in order to pay storage costs rather than penalty costs.
-A summary of the \textit{formulation parameters} is available through \cref{tab:formulation}.